temichus/scylladb/README.md

 See more information about dtest here: [Scylla-DTEST](https://github.com/scylladb/scylla/wiki/Scylla-DTEST)

+scylla-jmx requires a JDK8 launcher (JDK11 or higher will not work).
+To control which java executable is used to run scylla-jmx you can set the JAVA_HOME variable to point to an appropriate jre/jdk.

 ### Changing the Cluster ID Allocator

 The default allocator was changed to the RandomClusterIdAllocator that draws